in , , ,

 This short article by Kahn Academy offers a brief overview of a solar eclipse.
 NASA’s website on the eclipse is complete with information, along with a page of math challenges.

 Math challenges?
 Yes.
 Math is the tool that we use to explore God’s creation—including the movement of the heavenly bodies overhead.
-While we can easily read online dates and times that the eclipse will occur in different parts of the world, it’s worth noting that math was used to predict those dates and times.
+While we can easily read online dates and times when the eclipse will occur in different parts of the world, it’s worth noting that math was used to predict those dates and times.
 You see, God governs creation so predictably and reliably that we can use math to know ahead of time when something like an eclipse will take place.

 It is fascinating to go back and read the works of Johannes Kepler, known for discovering the Laws of Planetary Motion (i.e., mathematical ways of describing the consistent way God causes planets to orbit the sun).
 His work (which contains a lot of math, by the way) is interspersed with praises to the Creator, such as this one: